animator/learn-python/contrib/ds-algorithms/time-space-complexity.md

 target = 5
 print(linear_search(arr, target))
 ```

-`Time Complexity Analysis:`
+**Time Complexity Analysis**

 The for loop iterates through the entire array, which takes O(n) time in the worst case, where n is the size of the array.
 Inside the loop, each operation takes constant time (O(1)).
 Therefore, the time complexity of linear search is `O(n)`.

-`Space Complexity Analysis:`
+**Space Complexity Analysis**

 The space complexity of linear search is `O(1)` since it only uses a constant amount of additional space for variables regardless of the input size.

 #### 3. Binary Search

 Binary search is an efficient algorithm for finding an element in a sorted array by repeatedly dividing the search interval in half.
 Here's an example of calculating the time and space complexity of binary search:

 ```python